WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div>
-  To ensure they work, I took them to our & Test server and installed them.
+  To ensure they work, I took them to our XenApp Test server and installed them.
 </div>

 <div>